-- Excessive Brushing: Some people are over passionate about flossing and brushing their teeth, so they engage in the acts aggressively.
+- Excessive Brushing: Some people are overly passionate about flossing and brushing their teeth, so they aggressively engage in the act.
 Vigorous or excessive tooth brushing and flossing are unexpectedly among the common causes of receding gums.
 It can also have a compounding effect – people who notice gum recession on their teeth can brush and floss even harder, thinking that they are solving the problem.

 - Teeth Grinding (Bruxism): Regular and vigorous teeth grinding (bruxism) can have a myriad of adverse effects on your teeth.
 It can damage irreplaceable tooth enamel, triggering a series of teeth and gum problems, including gum recession.
 When your teeth grind, you put excessive pressure on your gums, making them recede.
 Furthermore, bruxism can make the tooth sockets to become loose, producing deep gingival pockets.
 Bacteria can gather in these pockets, making them susceptible to many gum diseases.

 Bad dental work can be a contributory factor to gum recession.
 It is common to experience such a situation if you have received dental braces at one time.
 Incorrectly fitted teeth braces can stress your gums, resulting in detachment from the tooth.